What is VPN on computer? 4 reasons why might you need one

-Every time you connect to the internet, it's like opening the front door.
-Think of it as your silent, invisible security guard, a shield you raise to protect all the information flowing in and out of your computer 'home' from prying eyes and potential online threats.
+So, what is VPN on computer in this picture?
+Every time you connect to the internet, it’s like opening the front door.
+Think of a VPN as your silent, invisible security guard that creates a secure connection.
+It’s a shield that uses encryption.
+This protects your computer’s information from prying eyes and online threats like some types of malware.

 In this guide, you’ll discover:

-- What a VPN is in general and common misconceptions.
+• What a VPN is in general, and common misconceptions.

-- What a VPN specifically means when it's on your computer.
+• What a VPN specifically means when it’s on your computer.

-- How a VPN actually works on your PC or laptop.
+• How a VPN actually works on your PC or laptop.

-- The key benefits of using a VPN for your computer activities.
+• The key benefits of using a VPN for your computer activities.

-- Common methods and simple steps to set up a VPN on a computer.
+• Common methods and simple steps to set up a VPN on a computer.

 1. Understanding the basics